No ((n, k, d < 127)) code can violate the quantum Hamming bound: Introduction

-The field of quantum computation has recently exploded with a wide range of exciting results regarding the practical applicability of quantum algorithms and the ability to realize ever-growing quantum processor sizes~\cite{preskill_quantum_2018}.
-Naturally, meaningful large-scale realizations of quantum algorithms depend on the ability to achieve fault tolerant computation~\cite{Campbell:2017aa}.
-Unfortunately for this endeavor, it is extremely difficult to implement quantum circuits with fidelities large enough to achieve useful computational tasks \cite{s2020compilation}.
-Environmental noise and imperfect physical implementations of unitary gates lead to errors, which tend to propagate and grow throughout circuits~\cite{Suter:2016aa}.
-Various methods have been developed to render functional and scaled up quantum circuitry possible in spite of this noise~\cite{lidar}.
-Error correction requires redundantly encoding information to ensure that it is fully recoverable after being damaged by some particular set of errors.
-Quantum error correction (QEC) is a general and robust method for reducing the effects of noise~\cite{shor_scheme_1995,Steane:96a}.
-A quantum error correcting code (QECC) corresponds to a mapping of $n$ physical to $k<n$ logical qubits and is characterized by the distance $d$, which is the minimum weight of undetectable errors ~\cite{Calderbank:96}.
-In recent years, there has been significant progress in experimentally realizing many-qubit QEC \cite{chiaverini_realization_2004,2012Natur.482..382R,andersen_repeated_2020,ryan-anderson_realization_2021,google_quantum_ai_exponential_2021,krinner_realizing_2022,marques_logical-qubit_2022}.
 For a given quantum information processing task, it would be desirable to maximize both the rate $k/n$ and the distance $d$ of the QECC one selects.
-In order to guide these efforts, it is imperative to have an understanding of the space of possible codes in terms of the parameters $[[n,k,d]]$.
-Since the advent of quantum error correction, there has existed an active field of research devoted to obtaining bounds on achievable codes for the parameter space of $[[n,k,d]]$.
+In order to guide these efforts, it is imperative to have an understanding of the space of possible codes in terms of the parameters $((n,K,d))$.
+Since the advent of quantum error correction, there has existed an active field of research devoted to obtaining bounds on achievable codes for the parameter space of $((n,K,d))$~\cite{Grassl:codetables}.
 Such bounds quantify the inevitable tradeoff between the rate and the distance.